-Magazines, newspaper, catalogs, white paper, color paper, letters and junk mail.
+Magazines, newspaper, phonebooks, soft-back books, campus directories, office correspondence, file folders, letterhead, envelopes, catalogs, white paper, color paper, letters and junk mail may be recylced in paper recycling containers.
 Please bag shredded paper in clear plastic bags.

 Keep separated from other metals.
-Discard in the Aluminum Only containers.
+Empty and rinse soda cans, and discard in the Aluminum Only containers.

 Dry food boxes, e.g. cereal, cake mix, cracker, beer and soda carriers, clean pizza boxes, shoe and shirt boxes.
 No waxed paperboard, like frozen food and juice boxes.

 All plastics #1 through #7.
 These include soda bottles, detergent, water and shampoo bottles, milk jugs, other plastic food containers and all lids.
 Bottle lids are recyclable; please remove lids from bottles and place in bin separately.